 If your inspiration is already here you may require a Tour to Yasnaya Polyana and Day Golden Ring tour right now.

-Is it usual to see a bear walking around in Moscow?
+Is it usual to see a bear walking around in the city of Moscow?

 No, there are no bears walking on the streets in Moscow:) But you can meet ExploBear, he likes to greet, give hugs to ExploRussia tourists.
 If you are an animal lover Read our article about Wildlife in Russia.